A review of Gilda’s Italian Restaurant in Portland Oregon

 The good news is that Gilda’s has a way with creatures from the sea; the restaurant doesn’t tout itself as a trattoria di mare, but Neptune might be its muse.
 The fritto misto puts such dishes elsewhere to shame: squid, scallops and shrimp arrive as hot as Vesuvian rock, and are crisp, briny, and without the excess breading that can turn the seafood mushy if the dish is not done properly.
 Pepper-crusted ahi comes with a fine char on the outside and is correctly medium rare in the interior, the pepper lending a bite that blends nicely with the olives surrounding a very generous portion.
 If there’s a problem with the dish it’s that a bit too much olive oil slathers the fish, and that tendency to oily excess carries over throughout the menu.
 Sea scallops—four plump beauties—are cooked just right, though the advertised lobster basil cream sauce tastes as much of lobster as the Willamette provides the raw ingredient.

-Gilda’s stars with its pastas as well.
+Gilda’s stars with its pasta as well.
 I liked a curious but rather successful tagliatelle intermingled with artichoke hearts, sun-dried cranberries, sage, and a touch of Madeira.
-Ordinarily such an incongruous combination would have put me in a near-schizophrenic mood, but somehow it all blended nicely, earthy and with a hint of fruit and sweetness as the berries popped in the mouth–a kind of entirely satisfying late autumnal dish.
+Ordinarily, such an incongruous combination would have put me in a near-schizophrenic mood, but somehow it all blended nicely, earthy and with a hint of fruit and sweetness as the berries popped in the mouth–a kind of entirely satisfying late autumnal dish.
 On this occasion Gilda’s spare saucing allows you to take in all the correctly balanced flavors.
-Nevertheless, here again the oil was applied with a heavy hand; if you feel the dish is too unctuous, the solution is to ask for extra cheese to dry things out a bit.
+Nevertheless, here again, the oil was applied with a heavy hand; if you feel the dish is too unctuous, the solution is to ask for extra cheese to dry things out a bit.
 A special first course of ravioli filled with wild mushrooms and a forestry cream sauce was a fine choice.
-Portions of the pastas are ample, and the restaurant will gladly halve an order to turn it into a starter, to be sure the proper Italian way.
+Portions of the pasta are ample, and the restaurant will gladly halve an order to turn it into a starter, to be sure the proper Italian way.

 Several appetizers fall just short, however.
 An interesting savory “flan” made with artichoke, Parmesan, and garnished with fried artichoke leaves needs to be smoother—the cup-sized mass seemed to have curdled somewhat.
-Arancini, deep-fried rice balls stuffed with mozzarella are admirably void of the gummy texture that so often plagues this addictive Sicilian dish, but they arrived inundated with tomato sauce that simply took over and robbed the arancini of the rich taste characteristic of these golf-ball sized antipasti, whose name means “little oranges.”
-Incidentally these snacks–fast food in Palermo–provide a wonderful lesson in culinary ecumenicalism: the cheese served in Sicily is frequently canestrato fresco that actually originated with the Greeks, the rice and saffron (and occasionally currants and pine nuts) come from the Arabs, and the tomato sauce from the Spanish.
+Arancini, deep-fried rice balls stuffed with mozzarella are admirably void of the gummy texture that so often plagues this addictive Sicilian dish, but they arrived inundated with tomato sauce that simply took over and robbed the arancini of the rich taste characteristic of these golf-ball-sized antipasti, whose name means “little oranges.”
+Incidentally, these snacks–fast food in Palermo–provide a wonderful lesson in culinary ecumenicalism: the cheese served in Sicily is frequently canestrato fresco that actually originated with the Greeks, the rice and saffron (and occasionally currants and pine nuts) come from the Arabs, and the tomato sauce from the Spanish.

 A dish that will evoke memories in any Italian family or devotee of red sauce places in, say, Little Italy, is veal scaloppini.
-It’s good to see veal on a menu, since numerous restaurants simply refuse to serve young calf.
+It’s good to see veal on a menu since numerous restaurants simply refuse to serve young calf.
 The style at Gilda’s changes each night, and I was lucky to catch the veal when it was cooked in a classic vein with Marsala and a side of crunchy tortellini stuffed with lots of cheese.
 But my hopes were dashed with a dish I often feel is the absolute measuring rod of an Italian restaurant’s serious intentions: osso bucco (literally “bone with hole”) or braised lamb shanks.
 Admittedly the meat ought to be fork-tender, a creamy morsel that is the very essence of comfort food; but unhappily at Gilda’s the veal was terribly overcooked, its flavor sadly leached out.
 While some cooks prefer to omit the traditional gremolada—parsley, garlic, and grated lemon peel—Gilda’s withholds that strongly flavored, vibrant garnish that covers the shanks as they finish braising.

 Desserts exhibit some of the same unevenness.
 It’s always good to see a creamy, not overly sweet tiramisu, with just the right balance of coffee, cocoa powder, and mascarpone.
-But what was orally presented as “mille feuille of apples” is startlingly absent any flaky layers of pastry, and the apples were not much firmer than applesauce.
+But what was orally presented as “mille-feuille of apples” is startlingly absent any flaky layers of pastry and the apples were not much firmer than applesauce.
 Somewhere between these two in quality is a plater of cannoli, that great dish of fried pastry shells filled with ricotta cream, chopped candied fruit (often oranges or cherries), and tiny chocolate chips.
-Gilda’s omitted the latter ingredients, but did include some pistachios.
+Gilda’s omitted the latter ingredients but did include some pistachios.

-If you order carefully at Gilda’s the comfort level will be reasonable; but slip up and you’ll wonder why Portland can’t do better.
+If you order carefully at Gilda’s the comfort level will be reasonable, but slip up and you’ll wonder why Portland can’t do better.
 Admittedly the restaurant is, with a couple of exceptions, going for the tried and true, the classic dishes of the old country, and that’s not a bad thing at all.
 Grandmother Gilda’s visage looks down on the efforts of her grandson Marco Roberti, who’s committed to reproducing her devotion to the kitchen.
 I admire the allegiance to that tradition and to the simple ingredients based on culinary folkways, the dishes of villages where rustic stone fireplaces were once the center of life.
 There are hints here of such a culinary life.
-I’d wish for an even surer hand, or perhaps a return of Nona to insure that everything is going as it should.
+I’d wish for an even surer hand, or perhaps a return of Nona to ensure that everything is going as it should.

 - Food: B